We are so proud of Devin for receiving this recognition!

 - Screenings and diagnostic assessments in the area of speech and language, self-help, social/emotional, learning, and physical development.

-- Information to parents about child development consultation, parent groups, and information resources.
+- Information to families about child development consultation, family groups, and information resources.

-For more information, please contact our District Project Find Coordinator Colleen Brown at CoBrown@bloomfield.org or 248.341.7962.
+For more information, please contact our District Project Find Coordinator Colleen Kalanquin at CKalanquin@bloomfield.org or 248.341.7962.

 Free Ages and Stages Developmental Screening

 Oakland Schools offers a free Ages and Stages Developmental Screening where families can access developmental information, services, and resources for children four-months through five-years (60- months) of age.